anouaressa/ansible_mysql_migration/README.md

-The playbook is designed to perform MySQL database-related tasks.
+The playbook is designed to perform MySQL database-migration.
 In the first play, it creates databases, performs a MySQL dump, and copies the dump file locally.
-In the second play, it copies the dump file to another server (server2), changes to a specific directory on that server, and imports the database dump into MySQL.
+In the second play, it copies the dump file to another server (server2), and imports the database dump into MySQL.
 The playbook utilizes Ansible modules for MySQL database management.

 ## you  need to ensure that the MySQL-server is up in the 2 servers
 ## To install MySQL, run the following command from a terminal prompt: